freevo/kaa-base/doc/async.rst

 InProgress Objects
 ------------------

-Throughout Kaa, when a function executes asynchronously, it returns an InProgress object.
+Throughout Kaa, when a function executes asynchronously (which is generally the case for any function that may otherwise block on some resource), it returns an InProgress object.
 The InProgress object is a signal that can be connected to in order to handle its return value or any exception raised during the asynchronous execution.
 When the InProgress object is emitted, we say that it is "finished."

 InProgress objects are emitted (they are Signal objects, remember) when finished, so handlers can retrieve the return value of the